DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Ritual Chamber
 <span class="citation"><em>This scene takes place in Appendix B: Area 38.</em></span>

-This room is largely as described in <span class="citation">Ritual Chamber (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#38RitualChamber">Ritual Chamber</a> (p.
 219)</span>.
 The water is 2ft deep and should be treated as difficult terrain for Medium creatures or smaller.
 Climbing from the pool to the ledges also counts as difficult terrain.
 When the players enter this room, read:

 <div class="description">
 <p>The smooth masonry walls of this forty-foot-square room provide excellent acoustics.
 Featureless stone pillars support the ceiling, and murky water covers most of the floor.
 Stairs lead up to dry stone ledges that hug the walls.
 In the middle of the room, more stairs rise to form an octagonal dais that also rises above the water.
 Rusty chains with shackles dangle from the ceiling directly above a stone altar mounted on the dais.
 The altar is carved with hideous depictions of grasping ghouls and is stained with dry blood.
 A small, white bundle lies atop it, surrounded by pulsating, fleshy tendrils.</p>